 Dangers of Working in the Offshore Industry

 The offshore and maritime industry is one of the most physically-grueling and dangerous occupations in the United States.
 Workers are often asked to deal with heavy equipment such as drilling rigs, heavy piping and cranes, all of which have the potential to cause serious damage and even death.
 When ships are not properly maintained, and an injury results, workers could be entitled to compensation due to a claim of unseaworthiness.
-In other words, if a ship did not meet the standards of "seaworthiness" and as a result a seaman was injured, the seaman could recover compensation in a claim against its employer.
+In other words, if a ship did not meet the standards of "seaworthiness" and a seaman was injured as a result, the seaman could recover compensation in a claim against its employer.

 Another possible area of compensation could come by way of a maintenance and cure claim.
 With this type of claim, a worker could recover compensation from their employer in the total amount that would cover a seaman's day-to-day living expenses in addition to medical costs.
 Until the injured worker is fully restored so that they can return to work, the employer will have to continue to pay maintenance and cure benefits.

-If you would like to learn more about the Jones Act and your possible right to compensation under it, please do not hesitate to get in touch with Stern Law Group.
+If you would like to learn more about the Jones Act and whether you are eligible for compensation, please do not hesitate to get in touch with Stern Law Group.
 An accident and ensuing injury may have rendered you unable to work for some time.
-You may be wondering who is going to pay for your medical expenses?
-How are you going to provide for your family while you are out of work?
-These and other questions can be found by discussing your case with a firm skilled in admiralty law.
-Again, for answers to questions about Jones Act claims, discuss your case with our firm.
+You may be wondering who is going to pay for your medical expenses or how you are going to provide for your family while you are out of work.
+Allow our team to put your mind at ease by helping you understand your rights and options.